 The glacier Narsap Sermia descends gradually from the Inland ice sheet over nearly 30 km and into Nuup Kangerlua (Godthåbsfjord).
-The glacier is strongly crevassed over the entire length, without any debris-covered regions or medial moraines.
+The glacier is strongly crevassed over the entire length, see Fig. 7.12, without any debris-covered regions or medial moraines.
 At the front it is roughly 5 km wide, but has a relatively modest calving rate.
-The glacier front floats in the fiord and is therefore influenced by tidewater, both with respect to regular iceberg calving and to overall stability of the floating ice tongue.
+The glacier front floats in the fiord and is there-fore influenced by tidewater, both with respect to regular iceberg calving and to overall stability of the floating ice tongue.